How Much Compensation For An Accident In A Caravan Park Site Holiday Camp?

-If you feel that you may be entitled to a holiday compensation claim following an injury at a caravan or holiday park, call our holiday claims helpline on 0800 073 8804 and start the process with our friendly, professional team now.
+If you feel that you may be entitled to a holiday compensation claim following an injury at a caravan or holiday park or would like to know more about caravan park claims or campsite claims, please don’t hesitate to contact us today.

-If you are involved in any kind of accident at a holiday camp or caravan site that could result in a compensation claim, including camping site accident claims, it is essential that you keep a log of everything that happened surrounding the incident.
+If you are involved in any kind of accident at a holiday camp or caravan site that could result in a compensation claim, including camping site accidents or accidents in a park home, it is essential that you keep a log of everything that happened surrounding the incident.

-It is also vital that you seek immediate medical assistance, and keep a thorough log of what is discussed with your doctor or hospital consultant.
-This information will be pivotal to your claim, so ensure that you retain thorough records, sharing them with all relevant parties wherever applicable.
+It is also vital that you seek immediate medical assistance and keep a thorough log of what is discussed with your doctor or hospital consultant.
+This kind of information will help strengthen caravan park claims, so ensure that you retain thorough records, sharing them with all relevant parties wherever applicable.

-To make a start on your injury on holiday claim, you just need to call our professional team on our free phone number, or begin your holiday claim online by using our live chat service and requesting a call-back.
+To make a start on your injury on holiday claim, please call our professional team on our freephone number or begin your holiday claim online by using our live chat service and requesting a call-back.

 Ensure that you have all the pertinent information that relates to your accident, including dates, times, locations, witnesses and any action that the holiday camp or caravan park may have taken when notified of the incident, and we will discuss your potential claim in full with you.

-If we decide to take your case, which in a great many cases we will, we will take over from here – and we’ll need from you is to stay in touch so you can answer any questions we may have as we progress through the process.
+If we decide to take your case, we will take over from here – and we’ll need from you is for you to stay in touch so you can answer any questions we may have as we progress through the process.